timOTdev/0010_practical_javascript/notes.md

 ## Review
 - Notice how all our methods and data are organized in one object
 - The tricky thing was to use the keyword "this"
-- We used dot notation to reference different properties in the object
+- We used dot notation to reference different properties in the object IE this.todos.push()
 ```
 var todoList = {
  todos: ['item1', 'item2', 'item 3'],
  displayTodos: function() {
    console.log('My Todos', this.todos);
  },
- addTodo: function() {
+ addTodo: function(todo) {
   this.todos.push(todo);
   this.displayTodos();
  },